-To determine the appropriate analyses to run, it is important to first consider the conceptual model that outlines the exposure to a medicine, the outcome and any possible contextual factors (which may be drivers of effectiveness).
+To determine the appropriate analyses to be undertaken, it is useful to first develop a conceptual model that describes the relationship between the exposure to a medicine, the outcome and any possible contextual factors (which may be drivers of effectiveness).

 Figure.
 Contextual factors or ‘drivers of effectiveness’ interact in the association between a medicine and the medicine’s effect or outcome

-Specifying the exposure to a medicine with the outcome is important as there are different ways to define each of these:
+Clearly specifying the exposure to a medicine associated with the reported outcome is important as there are different ways to define each of these.

-Literature reviews or expert interviews should be used to form hypotheses of potential drivers of effectiveness before conducting data analysis.
-This will help to avoid random findings or data-driven results, and the need to conduct multiple analyses.
+Literature reviews (see Conducting a Literature Review) or expert interviews (see Liaising with Clinical Experts) should be used to form hypotheses of potential drivers of effectiveness before conducting data analysis.
+This will help to avoid obtaining misleading findings.

-The possibility that the association between exposure and outcome may be stronger (or be in a different direction) for different levels of the driver of effectiveness should be considered when designing analyses.
+The possibility that the association between exposure and outcome may vary in strength (possibly reversing) for different levels of the driver of effectiveness should be considered when designing analyses.